Low carb eating is popular because of the many possible health benefits associated with it.

-However, finding low-carb snacks can be difficult, as many common snack foods are high in this nutrient.
+However, finding low carb snacks can be difficult, as many common snack foods are high in this nutrient.
+Fortunately, you can prepare numerous tasty and creative snacks that fit your low carb lifestyle.

 Olive tapenade consists of chopped olives, capers, and olive oil.

 You can easily make olive tapenade at home by combining chopped olives, capers, garlic, and olive oil.
-Pair it with a low-carb cracker — like those made from almond flour — for a crunchy low-carb snack.
+Pair it with a low carb cracker — like those made from almond flour or seeds — for a crunchy snack.

 - 1 cup (112 grams) of pecan halves